August 27, 2024

 Guide to Understanding ECG Artifact

-Artifact on the electrocardiogram can result from a variety of internal and external causes from Parkinsonian muscle tremors to dry electrode gel.
+Artifacts on the electrocardiogram can result from a variety of internal and external causes, from Parkinsonian muscle tremors to dry electrode gel.

-Most of the time it will be obvious that you are dealing with artifact and troubleshooting the problem will be straight forward.
+Most of the time it will be obvious that you are dealing with artifact on ECG issues and troubleshooting the problem will be straight forward.
 However, there are occasions when artifact mimics ECG abnormalities that can cause problems for patient care.

-Here are some types of artifact you may encounter along with some tips to help you achieve excellent data quality on your ECG tracings.
+Here are some types of artifacts you may encounter, along with some tips to help you achieve excellent data quality on your ECG tracings.

 Loose lead artifact

-What electrode do leads I and II have in common?
+What electrodes do leads I and II have in common?

 • Lead I is a dipole with the negative electrode on the right arm and the positive electrode on the left arm.